rowcased/rowcased.github.io/codewars.md

 #### My involvement

-At first I only <a href="https://rowcased.github.io/codewars.html#solver">solved</a> kata in Python to learn coding basics.
-When I moved on to C I soon begain <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata into that language.
-As my proficiency grew I branched out to a multitude of new languages.
-Soon I began <a href="https://rowcased.github.io/codewars.html#creator">creating</a> original content.
-As I earned additional honor and advanced through the ranks, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.
+First I only <a href="https://rowcased.github.io/codewars.html#solver">solved</a> kata in Python to learn coding basics.
+C came next and I began <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata to that language.
+As my proficiency grew I added a multitude of languages.
+Eventually I started <a href="https://rowcased.github.io/codewars.html#creator">creating</a> original kata.
+With additional honor and rank advancement, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.

 <h3 id="solver"><br>1.
 Problem Solver</h3>